 Brake Pedal Detection

-2. Check the Smart Key deactivation switch under the dash; if engaged it blocks starting regardless of brake input.
+- Check the Smart Key deactivation switch under the dash.
+If it’s active, the car won’t start regardless of brake input.

-3. Inspect the key fob: a weak battery can mimic brake-detection faults—hold the fob near the START button to test.
+- Test the key fob.
+A weak battery can mimic a brake‑detection fault.
+Hold the fob near the START button to rule this out.

 START Button Override